Mikayil Jabbarov: Career

+27 January 2024 – by degree of the President of the Republic of Azerbaijan, Alat was appointed the head of the Working Group on the free economic zone.

 Social activity

 From an early age, Mikayil Jabbarov has been involved in various intellectual games, social activities and extracurricular activities.

 From 1994 until 1997, he was president of the "Atashgakh" Intellectual Games Club.
-From 1996 to 1997 he was Vice-Chairman of the Azerbaijani Youth Organizations Forum.
+From 1996 to 1997, he was Vice-Chairman of the Azerbaijani Youth Organizations Forum.

 In 1997, he won the CIS championship in the intellectual play "Brain ring".
 Later that year, Jabbarov became the first Azerbaijani player in the intellectual television game "What?Where?
 When?" held in Moscow, participated in the Final of the 1997 Summer Series.
-He was also a regular participant of the Baku TV club "What?
+He was also a regular participant of the Baku TV club, "What?
 Where?
 When?".
 Winner of the 5th Anniversary Club games.

 In 2002, he became world champion of the intellectual game "Brain Ring" and champion of the national championship of "What?
 Where?
 When?".

 For his contributions to strengthening socio-cultural links between Baku and Tbilisi, Mikayil Jabbarov was granted honorary citizenship in Tbilisi (Georgia) in 2009.

 2015–2021 – President of the Azerbaijan Badminton Federation.

 2017–2021 – President of the Azerbaijan Fencing Federation.

-from 2021 – mentor of the winner of nationwide competition "Yüksəliş".
+from 2021 – mentor of the winner of the nationwide competition "Yüksəliş".

 from 2021 – President of Azerbaijan Wrestling Federation.

+2023 – Mentor of Nargiz Balakishiyeva and Nihad Mansimzade, the winners of the second "Yüksəliş" competition.

+2024 – Mentor of Farid Isayev and Asad Gurbanzade, the winners of the second "Yüksəliş" competition.